WillYallop/simpleforms.js/README.md

 });
 ```

 This will return an object as a promise containing the forms data, with error messages (if they apply), and whether it failed as a whole or not.

-**IMPORTANT** promoise.data will contain an object for each input.
-The key for each input will be its id.
-A response might look like this:
+The promise will look something like this:

 ```javascript
 {